nathmo/JellyfinSetup/README.md

 give it a name (jellyfin media stack for instance) and paste the following content (with your modification for the path) in the Web editor console.
 ![image](https://github.com/user-attachments/assets/08ad4417-e881-4ced-961b-13aa0ba74f64)

+this is what you should copy paste.
+Note the PATHCONTAINER=/pool/container and PATHMEDIA=/terapool/media variable that you should edit if needed.

 ```
 version: "3"

 PATHCONTAINER=/pool/container
 PATHMEDIA=/terapool/media
+SUBNET=192.168.7
 services:
   jellyfin:
     image: linuxserver/jellyfin:latest